 Where will it end up?

-Once the product has reached the end of its useful life, will it degrade naturally or can it be recycled?
+Once the product has reached the end of its useful life, can it degrade naturally or be recycled?
 Or will it end up as landfill?

 Reduce, Reuse, Recycle!